JillHeaden/orleans/src/Documentation/Introduction.md

 ## Orleans as a Stateful Middle Tier

-Orleans provides an intuitive way of building a stateful middle tier, where various business logic entities appear as sea of isolated globally addressable .NET objects (grains) of different application defined types distributed across a cluster of servers (silos).
+Orleans provides an intuitive way of building a stateful middle tier, where various business logic entities appear as a sea of isolated globally addressable .NET objects (grains) of different application defined types distributed across a cluster of servers (silos).

 ![](actor-middle-tier.png)